< Facial muscles >

 The facial muscles exist around the eyes and mouth.
 (Exactly, there are also facial muscles around the nose, ears, and even occiput.)

-The frontalis makes horizontal wrinkles in the forehead.
-The corrugator supercilii makes vertical wrinkles between the eyebrows, while the procerus makes horizontal ones between the eyes.
+The frontalis, corrugator supercilii, and procerus make wrinkles in the forehead, between the eyebrows, and between the eyes, sequentially.
 A facial muscle and the wrinkle formed by the muscle are in the right angle.

 Another spelling bee time!
-Corrugator ¡°superciLii¡± is right.
-To remember this, look at the corresponding word ¡°ciLia¡± having one L. In addition, the muscle corrugator ¡°supercilII¡± ends with two Is, like the muscle biceps ¡°brachII¡± (Fig. 2-25).
+Corrugator “superciLii” has one L like “ciLia.”
+In addition, corrugator “supercilII” ends with two Is like biceps “brachII” (Fig. 2-25).

-A surrounding muscle to narrow a passage is called a sphincter (Fig. 7-14) or a constrictor (Fig. 3-46).
+A surrounding muscle to narrow a passage is called sphincter (Fig. 7-14) or constrictor (Fig. 3-46).
 Another term is orbicularis, found around the eyes and mouth.

-The orbicularis oculi and orbicularis oris make wrinkles that make us look aged.
 On a positive note, we sometimes take advantage of the wrinkles.
-We contract the orbicularis oris and the mentalis when pretending to think.
+We contract the orbicularis oris and the mentalis when pretending to think (Fig. 4-1).

 There are numerous facial muscles to move the mouth.
 The levator labii superioris plays an opposite role from the depressor labii inferioris; the levator anguli oris from the depressor anguli oris.
-The zygomaticus minor and major are used for happy expressions and the platysma for sad expressions (Fig. 3-2).
+The zygomaticus minor and major are used for happy expression and the platysma for sad expression (Figs. 3-2, 4-1).

 Major structures are generally placed inferior to minor structures.
-One humorous hypothesis is that the major structures which are heavier have descended due to the gravity.
-The zygomaticus minor and major follow this rule.
+The zygomaticus minor and major follow this coincidence.